 - Liability - a person or entity owed you a duty of care and was responsible for the injury

 I meet the above criteria so an injury solicitor will take on my claim, right?

 Maybe.
-Assuming that you meet all of the above, you will still need to get through the solicitor's vetting procedure.
+Assuming that you meet all of the above, you will still need to get through the solicitor's claim 'vetting' or 'risk assessment' procedure.

-After you have provided all of the details about the injury, the solicitor will ask a further set of questions that help them decide whether to take the case on.
+After you have given a solicitor all of your details about your injury, the solicitor will ask further questions that help them decide whether to take your case on.